CUNY-CL/winter-camp/README.md

 Prerequisites
 -------------

-You should have a working familiarity with [Python 3](https://www.python.org/) and be somewhat comfortable using data structures like lists and dictionaries, calling functions, opening files, importing built-in modules, and reading technical documentation.
+You should have a working familiarity with [Python](https://www.python.org/) and be comfortable using data structures like lists and dictionaries, calling functions, opening files, importing built-in modules, and reading technical documentation.